synnaxlabs/synnax/docs/tech/rfc/0013-230526-pluto-visualization.md

 and drawing process.
 The separation of concerns was remarkably unclear, and refactoring and adding features was remarkably challenging.

-The new architecture separates these concerns by leveraging composition using React's context API.
+The new architecture separates these concerns by leveraging composition using Aether.
 The gist is to present a category of visualization as a container component (i.e. `LinePlot`, `Valve`, or `Table`) and then allow the user to customize its layout using children.